commentary Romans 13

 1 Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.

-Given the churches’ experience with the Roman government at the time of this writing, the advice of these verses is remarkable.
-Jewish and Roman governments persecuted Christianity from its very beginning and that pattern has followed the churches of Christ ever since.
-The normal response of the persecuted Christian would be to question if he should ever obey those heathen rulers who have no care for Christ or His Kingdom.
+Given the Roman government’s brutal treatment of Christians at the time of this writing, the doctrine of these verses is remarkable.
+Jewish and Roman authorities persecuted Christianity from its very beginning and that pattern has followed the churches of Christ wherever they have spouted.
+It is natural that Christians question if they should ever obey the heathen rulers who have no care for Christ or His Kingdom.
 And so it is even today, when the hearts of true Christians are grieved to see the governments of the world legislating terrible wickedness and aiding the spread of criminality and ungodliness.
-Submit to ungodly magistrates and rulers of iniquity?
+Submit to unjust magistrates and rulers of iniquity?
 How can it be?
 Only by turning again to those principles of Christian behavior the Apostle has laid out in the previous chapter – to live peaceably, honestly and humbly during the time of our earthly pilgrimage.

-The common tendency of many groups is to err on the side of being overly supportive of the governments of their particular country.
+Many Christian groups today err on the side of being overly supportive of the governments of their particular country.
+They get involved in politics, protests and voting.
 Some will even take up arms to defend their flag.
-How shocking the thought of Christians in two opposing earthly nations praying to God for aid in killing their enemies and winning the battle against each other!
-In more subtle ways and on simpler topics, even some Anabaptists tend to defend the rationale and rules of the government of their land.
+How shocking the thought of Christians in two opposing earthly nations praying to God to help them kill their enemies!
+In more subtle ways and on simpler topics, some Anabaptists tend to defend the rationale and laws of the government of their land.
 Be careful!
-Governments have always arrayed themselves against the true churches of Christ!
+Earthly rulers and governments have always arrayed themselves against the true churches of Christ.
 These are the very beasts that the Revelation warned us about.
-We must not join with them.
+Do not join with them.

 2 Whosoever therefore resisteth the power, resisteth the ordinance of God: and they that resist shall receive to themselves damnation.

-The powers that be are ordained by God.
-Earthly kingdoms rise and are deposed according to God’s will and pleasure, but that doesn’t mean He approves of their methods.
+Earthly kingdoms rise and fall according to God’s will and pleasure, but that doesn’t mean He approves of their methods.
 Violence, evil workings and graft have always been standard fare in all governments of the world.
-Clearly though, God has sanctioned an authority system whereby the people groups of the world can be protected and affirmed in their daily lives.
-The absence of government is anarchy, where every man does what is right (?) in his own eyes and there is no recourse to justice, no organization that sets into law what is criminal, and no authority to require personal accountability.
+However, God has ordained Government to keep the peace, protect the innocent and punish the evildoer.
+The absence of government is anarchy, where every man does what he deems to be right and there is no recourse to justice, nor is there any organization that sets into law what is criminal, and no authority to require personal accountability.

-Shall receive to themselves damnation (krima).
-Not damnation in hell, but personal guilt and judgment as decided by the magistrate (see word usage in Mat 7:2; Rom 11:3, etc).
 The one who resists the government, whether fighting for a particular political cause or simply disobeying the rules of the Land, makes himself liable to arrest, judgment and punishment by the civil authorities.
-Do not expect God to protect you from such ill-advised actions, for rulers are there to execute this terror (v3).
+He should expect to receive damnation (krima, judgment).
+This is not a reference to Hell, but to judgment and punishment as decided by the magistrate (see word usage in Mat 7:2; Rom 11:3, etc).
+Do not expect God to protect you from ill-advised actions, for rulers are there to execute this terror (v3).

 3 For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power? do that which is good, and thou shalt have praise of the same: 4 For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.

 Unfortunately, the governments of the world have never operated according to their God-given mandate and have become promoters of Evil instead of being protectors of Good.
-This fact is predicted in the Revelation, where the Beast that rose up out of the sea is a symbol of World Governments and their age-long antagonism against the people of God.
-Many examples could be given of earthly rulers actually being a terror to good works instead of evildoers.
-The early church was beaten down by the Romans and 16th century Anabaptists lived in fear of their God-ordained “ministers for good,” who improperly executed wrath on the righteous.
-In both cases, the powers that be abandoned their charge to uphold justice and instead arrogated to themselves authority that was not rightfully theirs.
+This fact was predicted in the Revelation, where the Beast that rose up out of the sea is a symbol of World Governments and their age-long antagonism against the people of God.
+Many examples could be given of earthly rulers actually being a terror to those who do good works instead of evildoers.
+The early church was beaten down by the Romans and 16th century Anabaptists lived in fear of their God-ordained “ministers for good.”
+Civil authorities are famous for improperly executing wrath on the righteous.

 Today, satanic pressures continue to instigate governments to ignore their God-given mandate and seek to become the putative gods of their society.
 It is no wonder then, to see terrible criminal behavior castigated with mild sentences or dropped completely on a technicality.
 Meanwhile, the good Christian is jailed and fined for just speaking out against homosexuality, or for helping a woman escape a wicked environment with her own child.
 It should be abundantly clear that the governments of the world are operating outside of their rightful sphere of authority.
 All metrics predict things will get much worse, for the simple Christian way of life has become the target of governmental attack.
 Christian companies may not deny service to homosexuals.
 There are “hate laws” that forbid preaching against wicked practices like gender changes and gay marriage.
 Governors have mandated no-congregation laws for churches citing the covid pandemic.